-2.2.2.1 Emergency Services
+2.2.3 Police Service

-- Provide resources for maintaining adequate security during emergencies and disasters; - Coordinate the evacuation of victims to and from shelters, through the EOC; - Provide crowd and traffic control services; - All fire-fighting operations; - Pumping of flood water; - Assist with search and rescue operations in association with the NDO; - Coordinate evacuation activities in association with the NDO; - > Provide support for the CDRU (if deployed).
+- Provide resources for maintaining adequate security during emergencies and disasters; - Coordinate the evacuation of victims to and from shelters, through the EOC; - Provide crowd and traffic control services; - Coordinate evacuation activities in association with the NDO; - Provide security support for the CDRU (if deployed).

-2.2.2.2 Finance
+2.2.4 Finance

-- Through the NDO, coordinate initial damage assessment surveys among agencies (including donor agencies and CDRU survey teams); - In consultation with the NDO, estimate amounts of financial and other relief requirements; - Assist NDO with the coordination of supplies and other resistance received by relief aid organizations; - Document the distribution of relief supplies and donations; - > Regularly update the NDO on the status of the relief effort.
+- Through the NDO, coordinate initial damage assessment surveys among agencies (including donor agencies and CDRU survey teams); - In consultation with the NDO, estimate amounts of financial and other relief requirements; - Assist NDO with the coordination of supplies and other resistance received by relief aid organizations; - Document the distribution of relief supplies and donations; - Regularly update the NDO on the status of the relief effort.

-2.2.2.3 Health
+2.2.5 Health

-- Coordinate the distribution of medical supplies to Parish casualty stations and emergency shelters; - > Coordinate the deployment and control of medical personnel; - > Arranging for sanitary inspection of relief food supplies; - > Monitor, assort, store and distribute relief medical supplies; - Regularly update the NDO on the status of the relief effort.
+- Coordinate the distribution of medical supplies to Parish casualty stations and emergency shelters; - Coordinate the deployment and control of medical personnel;

-2.2.2.4 Agriculture
+- Arranging for sanitary inspection of relief food supplies; - Monitor, assort, store and distribute relief medical supplies; - Regularly update the NDO on the status of the relief effort.

-- Maintenance of adequate food centres throughout the country; - Assignment of personnel to work in these centres in the event of an emergency; - Co-ordinating with Transport to arrange adequate transport services for the distribution of food; - > Regularly update the NDO on the status of the relief effort.
+2.2.6 Agriculture

-2.2.2.5 Foreign Affairs and Trade
+- Maintenance of adequate food centres throughout the country; - Assignment of personnel to work in these centres in the event of an emergency; - Co-ordinating with Transport to arrange adequate transport services for the distribution of food; - Regularly update the NDO on the status of the relief effort.

-- > Act as overseas liaison for the NDO in disaster situations; - > Regularly update the NDO on the status of the relief effort.
+2.2.7 Foreign Affairs and Trade

-2.2.2.6 Works, Public Utilities and Transport
+- Act as overseas liaison for the NDO in disaster situations; - Regularly update the NDO on the status of the relief effort.

-- Restoration of utilities; - Road clearance; - Restoration and maintenance of telecommunication system; - Allocate transport resources on a priority basis for disaster relief activities; - Distribution of potable water; - Restoration and maintenance of electricity services; - > Regularly update the NDO on the status of the relief effort.
+2.2.8 Works, Public Utilities and Transport

-2.2.2.7 Ports Authorities, Customs and Excise
+- Restoration of utilities; - Road clearance; - Restoration and maintenance of telecommunication system; - Allocate transport resources on a priority basis for disaster relief activities; - Distribution of potable water; - Restoration and maintenance of electricity services; - Regularly update the NDO on the status of the relief effort.

-- Efficient management of documents in order to facilitate the incoming flow of relief supplies; - Collaborate with the NDO in the receipt and storage of relief supplies; - > Regularly update the NDO on the status of the relief effort.
+2.2.9 Ports Authorities, Customs and Excise

-2.2.2.8 Government Information Services
+- Efficient management of documents in order to facilitate the incoming flow of relief supplies; - Collaborate with the NDO in the receipt and storage of relief supplies; - Regularly update the NDO on the status of the relief effort.

-- In collaboration with the NDO, control the dissemination of information before, during and after a disaster; - Inform the public of the whereabouts of emergency shelters and first-aid post; - > Regularly update the NDO on the status of the relief effort.
+2.2.10 Government Information Services

-2.2.3 Role of CDERA
+- In collaboration with the NDO, control the dissemination of information before, during and after a disaster; - Inform the public of the whereabouts of emergency shelters and first-aid post; - Regularly update the NDO on the status of the relief effort.

-CDERA, in its role as a regional inter-governmental agency, is responsible for:
+2.2.11 Role of CDEMA

-- Disseminating data and information pertaining to the relief response activities to the EOC, NGOs and all other stakeholders; - Coordinating an immediate response to any event affecting any of the Participating States, once the state requests such assistance; - Identifying, locating, acquiring, distributing and accounting for services, resources, material, and facilities required to adequately support disaster management activities - Mobilizing and coordinating international/regional disaster relief from governmental and non-governmental organizations for affected Participating States;
+CDEMA, in its role as a regional inter-governmental agency, is responsible for:

-- Deploying the CDRU and sub-regional resources; - Encouraging the cooperation and consultation of the appropriate public, private and non-governmental entities in ensuring the provision of relief assistance.
+- Disseminating data and information pertaining to the relief response activities to the EOC, NGOs and all other stakeholders; - Coordinating an immediate response to any event affecting any of the Participating States, once the state requests such assistance; - Identifying, locating, acquiring, distributing and accounting for services, resources, material, and facilities required to adequately support disaster management activities - Mobilizing and coordinating international/regional disaster relief from governmental and nongovernmental organizations for affected Participating States; - Deploying the CDRU and sub-regional resources; - Encouraging the cooperation and consultation of the appropriate public, private and nongovernmental entities in ensuring the provision of relief assistance.

-2.2.4 Role of the CDRU
+2.2.12 Role of the CDRU

 The role of the CARICOM Disaster Response Unit (CDRU) is to provide management and logistical support to disaster response operations in CARICOM Member States.
-The CDRU operates in support of CDERA and the national disaster organization of the affected state.
+The CDRU operates in support of CDEMA and the national disaster organization of the affected state.
 The responsibilities of the CDRU include: